 Akbar Hashemi Rafsanjani (1989-1997)

-Conversely, the Supreme Leader Ayatollah Ali Khamenei, by some means, has banned his children to be involved in economic and political affairs.
+Conversely, Supreme Leader Ayatollah Ali Khamenei, by some means, has banned his children to be involved in economic and political affairs.
 Besides the familial corruption, Rafsanjani himself and his entourage became more aristocratic and capitalistic, and their slogans could never transfer to practice.
 Despite the fact that both Leaders Khomeini and Khamenei have repeatedly warned many times Iranian officials of such practices.

 Mohammad Khatami (1997-2005)